stateloader/cloud_project/README.md

 	(2) Software and API

-Most logic in place revolves around the *sensor_value*, *vessel_state* and *update_event* variables whereas sensor_value will determine current vessel_state.
-If a change occurs, the update_event variable will be set, sent to the cloud and invoke rules that going to trigger the "the core" to execute some actions.
+Most logic in place revolves around the *sensor_value*, *vessel_state* and *update_event* variables whereas *sensor_value* will determine current *vessel_state*.
+If a change occurs, the *update_event* variable will be set, sent to the cloud and invoke rules that going to trigger the "the core" to execute some actions.
 There are 3 of these vessel states:
 |  state|definition  |
 |--|--|
 |  green| vessel empty  |
 |  yellow| vessel half full  |
 |  red| vessel full  |

 For example; a sensor_value between 35-50 cm might be conditionally attached to state green, 20 - 34 cm to yellow and 0-19 cm red.
 I wrote *might* because these threshold values are not flashed constants but configurated from the cloud.
 I've implemented this feature for "long term" purposes.

-After all, vessels come in different sizes and shapes while new standards come and go.
 Instead of making, in this regard, the thing kinda obsolete for every vessel change I thought it might be handy to just publish - "update" - new threshold values to all devices concerned through MQTT commands from the cloud.

 As API goes I'm utilizing temperatur.nu.
-They're awesome.
-The device will request temp data every four hour from a sensor close to where I'm live (the "district") and store this value.
+The device will request temp data every four hour from a sensor close to where I'm living (the "district"), a value rest of the logic will take in consideration.
 If the reading is > 30, we're dealing with temperatures too high for taking "state yellow" into account.
 I.e: dispatch requests will occur more often.

-Yes, it's probably quite a Quasimodo solution in this context to read an api from the device instead of (input anything else) but I just didn't manage to make any API calls from the cloud.
-First time I'm dealing with cloud services, sure, but such easy task shouldn't be a problem.
+Yes, it's probably quite a Quasimodo solution in this context to read an api from the device instead of (input anything else, why not the cloud...) but I just didn't manage to make any API calls from there (?).
+My goto was to use lambdas to settle this matter but the platform refused all basic libs (Python) I'm used to.
+First time I'm working with cloud services, sure, but such easy task shouldn't be a problem.

-The flash itself is done from the Arduino-IDE using ESP8266 as target within the board manager.
+The flash itself is done from the Arduino-IDE using ESP8266 as target from the board manager.

 ![check_states](https://user-images.githubusercontent.com/78800629/207491443-39f6edac-b5e6-4a5d-8e04-bfe902c1eb0f.png)